What is GPS RTK?

 WARNING: DGNSS baseline big: 10km

 Another option for RTCM data is to create your own station!
 You’ll need a GPS module capable of generating RTCM correction data, a sensitive antenna, and computer or Single Board Computer (like a Raspberry Pi) to take the RTCM data and serve it over the internet.
-You’ll need a clear view of the sky and probably a very long SMA extension cable to get from your desk to the antenna.
+You'll need a clear view of the sky and probably a very long SMA extension cable to get from your desk to the antenna.
 There are some very expensive receivers capable of base station RTCM.
-Luckily, there is also the NEO-M8P-2 module that is lower cost and just as capable.
-We will be focusing on how to use the NEO-M8P-2 in the following tutorials.
+Luckily, the ZED-F9P and NEO-M8P-2 modules are lower cost and just as capable.
+We will be focusing on how to use the ZED-F9P in the following tutorials.

 How Do I Get the RTCM Messages to the GPS Receiver?